statuscompliance/node-red-status/packages/status/README.md

 This package includes the following STATUS integration nodes:

--   **filter-scope**: Filters messages based on scope criteria for targeted processing.
 -   **status-storer**: Buffers and sends bulk messages to a backend API, reducing network overhead and improving performance.
+-   **filter-scope**: Filters data based on scope criteria.
+-   **databinder**: Integrates with the @statuscompliance/databinder package to collect data from different datasources using datasource ID and linker configuration.

 ## License